Building Your Legal Foundation: Construction Law

 Do other provisions dictate the contractor’s rights?

 Most construction contracts contain notice provisions.
 Notice provisions have timing and form requirements that are strictly enforced.
-Our attorneys can help guide you through such requirements.
+An attorney can help guide you through such requirements.

 Construction contracts may contain indemnification and insurance provisions as well.
-They must be analyzed to determine if any additional remedies are warranted.
+These must be analyzed to determine if any additional remedies are warranted.

 Who are the potential parties to litigation?